 After my 10$ job that centered around baby poop, I got a $29 job to search for Nail art on Pinterest.
 At the rate I was going, I would have had to write over 10,000 words to make my first $100.

-I came across a post on this website and signed up for a course on freelancing.
+I came across a website and signed up for a course on freelancing.
 Although the content was tailored for those who wanted to start a freelancing business outside platforms like Upwork or Fiverr, I combined everything I learned and put it into my Upwork profile.

-The three things I did that boosted my profile were things I learned from her course.
 After a week, I landed a $500 weekly writing gig.
-Things became easy for me from that point as I started landing more high paying jobs.
+Things became easy for me from that point as I started landing more high-paying jobs.
 The course I took paid for itself in less than a week.

 The best part of everything was this; I became a Top Rated Freelancer.
 Being a Top Rated Freelancer meant I had made $1000 in a year and had a job success score of 90%.